-The PCoIP Secure Gateway connection supports PCoIP, and the Blast Secure Gateway connection supports Blast Extreme.
-Both are advanced remote display protocols that make more efficient use of the network by encapsulating video display packets in UDP instead of TCP.
+This connection supports PCoIP, which is an advanced remote display protocol that makes more efficient use of the network by encapsulating video display packets in UDP instead of TCP.

-PCoIP and Blast Extreme are secured by AES-128 encryption by default.
+PCoIP is secured by AES-128 encryption by default.
 You can, however, change the encryption cipher to AES-256.

-No VPN is required, as long as the display protocol is not blocked by any networking component.
-For example, someone trying to access their remote desktop or application from inside a hotel room might find that the proxy the hotel uses is not configured to pass UDP packets.
+No VPN is required, as long as PCoIP is not blocked by any networking component.
+For example, someone trying to access their remote desktop or application from inside a hotel room might find that the proxy the hotel uses is not configured to pass PCoIP.

 For more information, see Firewall Rules for DMZ-Based Security Servers.

-Security servers run on Windows Server 2008 R2 and Windows Server 2012 R2 operating systems and take full advantage of the 64-bit architecture.
-This security server can also take advantage of Intel processors that support AES New Instructions (AESNI) for highly optimized encryption and decryption performance.
+Security servers with PCoIP support run on Windows Server 2008 R2, Windows Server 2012, and Windows Server 2012 R2 operating systems and take full advantage of the 64-bit architecture.
+This security server can also take advantage of Intel processors that support AES New Instructions (AESNI) for highly optimized PCoIP encryption and decryption performance.